katzmaria/katzmaria/README.md

 📍 Gatineau/Montreal, Quebec, Canada

 ## About Me
-I am a dedicated software engineering student passionate about creating innovative solutions and exploring new languages.
-I also enjoy developing software that enhances user experiences and improves processes.
+I am a dedicated software engineering student passionate about creating solutions and exploring new languages.
+I also enjoy developing websites with a focus on UI/UX design that enhances user experiences and improves processes.

 ---